AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis: Datasets description

-MIMIC-CXR \citep{mimic-cxr, mimic-cxr-jpg} is a large publicly available datasets consisting of chest x-ray images and associated radiological reports.
-Same as the Chexpert dataset, labels are extracted from the report and 5 out of 14 are used for our research, namely Cardiomegaly, Edema, Consolidation, Atelectasis and Pleural Effusion.
-Demographic labels of the patients are also available, such as sex and self-reported race, providing an identical research setting as that of the Chexpert.
-In the dataset, \%52.17 patients are labeled as "male" and \%47.83 are labeled as "female".
-In terms of self-reported race, 3.2\% are labeled as "asian", 18.5\% are labeled as "black" and 67.6\% are labeled as "white".
-In the research, we restrict the race to only black, white and asian and further filter the dataset by view to include only frontal images. $\ $\\$\ $\\ \textbf{Association between disease and self-reported race.} Similar to the \textsc{Chexpert} dataset, there is a significant correlation observed in some of the disease labels.
-However, the pattern is different with that of \textsc{Chexpert}'s correlation \ref{fig:race-disease-corr}.
-For MIMIC-CXR the correlation are spECAfically stronger for Atelectasis and Pleural Effusion.
-We will show that this leads to different results.
+{\textsc{MIMIC-CXR} \citep{mimic-cxr, mimic-cxr-jpg} is a large, publicly available dataset comprising chest X-ray images and their corresponding radiological reports.
+Similar to the \textsc{CheXpert} dataset, image labels are automatically extracted from the reports, and we focus on 5 out of the 14 available observations: Cardiomegaly, Edema, Consolidation, Atelectasis, and Pleural Effusion.
+The dataset also includes patient demographic information, such as sex and self-reported race, providing a research setting consistent with that of \textsc{CheXpert}.
+In this dataset, $52.17\%$ of patients are labeled as \say{male} and $47.83\%$ as \say{female}.
+Regarding race, $3.2\%$ of patients are labeled as \say{asian}, $18.5\%$ as \say{black}, and $67.6\%$ as \say{white}.
+For our experiments, we restrict the dataset to patients labeled as \say{black}, \say{white}, or \say{asian}, and include only frontal-view images.}

-\section{Base Classifiers for Experimental Comparison}
+\section{Base classifiers for experimental comparison}

-\subsection{Base Classifiers for the Synthetic Datasets}
+\subsection{Base classifiers for the synthetic datasets}

 In our experiment the examined objects are classifiers that predicts $Y$ given $X$.
-We create a model pool with 100 statistical learning models that includes various models.
-We initally consider $10$ types of models as in Tab. \ref{tab:syn-classifier}.
-Then, we initialize and train this model under $10$ different random scenarios, which are realized through setting the random seed in scikit-learn package.
-This results in $100$ different models.
+We create a diverse model pool containing 1000 statistical learning models.
+To achieve this, we first define several base model architectures, such as Support Vector Classifiers, Logistic Regression, Decision Trees, and ensemble methods.
+For each of the base architectures, we establish a comprehensive hyperparameter configuration, which is shown in Table~\ref{tab:syn-classifier}.
+This process results in a large set of unique ML model configurations (over 400 distinct combinations).
+The final pool of 1000 instantiated models is then created by sampling from these configurations and setting random seeds.
+The implementation is directly sourced from the scikit-learn package.

-\subsection{Base Classifiers for cheXpert and MIMIC-CXR}
+\subsection{Base classifiers for \textsc{CheXpert} and MIMIC-CXR}